 If they are serious about developing and keeping hold of cyber security talent, businesses need to offer meaningful, hands-on continuing professional development.
 And if your employer isn’t making this happen, professionals should think seriously about taking matters into their own hands, training-wise.

 The attrition element: can you cut it?

 You’ve been putting in the 12-hour days.
 You spend so much of your time troubleshooting, there’s no time for professional development.
 And to top it all, there’s no sign of your employer bringing on board the extra help you’ve been asking for…

 Job fatigue is a very real problem in the cyber security world.
 Almost two thirds of pros in this area say that skills shortages have increased the workload of existing staff – and 38% say that those shortages have led to high burnout rates and staff attrition within their organisations.
 Unless it’s addressed, all of this is going to fuel the fire of existing shortages.

 In the UK, roles linked to cyber security are expected to see a 7% salary increase this year; one of the biggest hikes in the IT sphere.

 It means that businesses that fail to provide their people with the support (and remuneration!) they deserve are likely to find themselves at the sharp end of the skills gap.

 And as for anyone who’s thinking of moving into this area, it’s clear that the rewards are out there.
-Check out our Cyber Security Career Guide for the best ways to start a cyber security career.
+Check out our Cyber Security Career Guide to for the best ways to start a career.